 For the statistical computations needed in this class, you may use any software of your choice.
-We routinely use the free, web-browser-based statistical software Crunchit (https://crunchit3.bfwpub.com/psls4e) (no installation needed).
+We routinely use the free, web-browser-based statistical software Crunchit (no installation needed).
 It is also needed for analytical work on the progress assessments and the final.

-You need to use the iClicker online app https://canvas.eee.uci.edu/courses/57137/pages/achieve-info) for graded participation during lecture.
+You need to use the iClicker online app (https://canvas.eee.uci.edu/courses/59725/pages/achieve-info) for graded participation during lecture.
 Use of this app for our class is free with purchase of Achieve.